Cart

 One of the best things about the Mother of Thousands succulent is its ability to produce lots of little plantlets, or pups.
 Here’s how you can get even more of these cute mini succulents to grow.

-- Provide Ample Light: Make sure your plant gets plenty of indirect sunlight.
+• Provide Enough Light: Make sure your plant gets plenty of indirect sunlight.
 Bright, filtered light for about six hours a day helps stimulate the plant to produce more pups.

-- Balanced Watering: Water your succulent well, but let the soil dry out completely between waterings.
-Avoid overwatering to prevent root rot, which can hinder pup production.
-Underwatering can also stress the plant and reduce its ability to propagate.
+• Balanced Watering: Water your succulent well, but let the soil dry out completely between waterings.
+Avoid overwatering to prevent root rot, which can get in the way of new pups forming.
+Underwatering can also stress the plant and reduce its ability to spread.

 By following these tips, you’ll encourage your Mother of Thousands to produce even more adorable pups, adding to the beauty and charm of your succulent collection.